How to Install PHPUnit on Ubuntu 24.04, 22.04 or 20.04

 Running this command outputs the contents of your PATH environment variable, now including the path to the Composer global bin directory.
 This verification step ensures that your system recognizes the updated PATH, facilitating global access to PHPUnit.

-Once you’ve installed PHPUnit via Composer, it’s crucial to validate its installation by executing a test case.
+Once you’ve installed PHPUnit via Composer, validating its installation by executing a test case is crucial.
 Start by creating a new PHP file named test.php in your server’s document root.
 Open this file with your preferred text editor and insert the following PHP code:

 <?php